-All of the unary and binary primaries of the test utility shall be available as conditional operators (DB_UNARY and DB_BINARY tokens, respectively) in a double bracket expression_conditional command and shall behave as described for the test utility, except that an implementation may (but need not) support the followingfor:
+All of the unary and binary primaries of the test utility shall be available as conditional operators (DB_UNARY and DB_BINARY tokens, respectively) in a conditional command and shall behave as described for the test utility, except for:

-- [[-Isolated string-]] and [[! string-]]s.
-CStrictly conforming applications shall ensure that they use portable alternatives to determine if a string has nonzero length such as -n_string, !-z string, or comparing a string with!= "": they shall not use an isolated variable reference as an expression. - Reviewers' Note: David Korn suggests that this should not be optional.
-Note also that the grammar addition below does not currently allow it. - Obsolete and/or.
-An implementation need not support the -a (and) and -o (or) primaries, and strictly conforming applications shall avoid using them; see the description of && and || below. - Reviewers' Note: these primaries are expected to be removed from the test utility in Issue 8, in which case this list item will not need to be added. - "String equality.
-The expressions s1 = s2" and s1 == s2 shall instead behave as described below.
-If supported, the behavior of this comparison operation shall not be as described for the test utility; it shall behave as described for "==" below. - Reviewers' Note: if "==" is added to the test utility as a synonym for "=", there needs to be an additional exception here since the behavior is different.
+- Isolated strings.
+Strictly conforming applications shall ensure that they use portable alternatives to determine if a string has nonzero length such as -n string, ! -z string, or string != ""; they shall not use an isolated variable reference as an expression. - Obsolete and/or.
+An implementation need not support the -a (and) and -o (or) primaries, and strictly conforming applications shall avoid using them; see the description of && and || below. - Reviewers' Note: these primaries are expected to be removed from the test utility in Issue 8, in which case this list item will not need to be added. - String equality.
+The expressions s1 = s2 and s1 == s2 shall instead behave as described below.